sabariramc/randomstring/README.md

 # Random String Generator

-Random string generator, generates unique random string, based on [stack overflow answer]
+Random string generator, based on [stack overflow answer].
+Depending on the length of the string can produce unique random string

 [stack overflow answer]: https://stackoverflow.com/a/31832326/3769802